NomicFoundation/hardhat/docs/getting-started/README.md

 ---

 Congrats!
-You have created a project, run a Buidler task, compiled a smart contract, installed a Waffle integration plugin, written and ran a test using the Waffle and ethers.js plugins, and deployed your tested project to the Buidler EVM.
+You have created a project, run a Buidler task, compiled a smart contract, installed a Waffle integration plugin, written and run a test using the Waffle and ethers.js plugins, and deployed your tested contract to the Buidler EVM.

 For any questions or feedback you may have, you can find us in the [Buidler Support Telegram group](http://t.me/BuidlerSupport).